 File data continues to grow and spread across the enterprise creating a massive file sprawl problem.
 Legacy technologies such as distribution, replication, WAN acceleration and storage tiering have been deployed to deal with the growth of unstructured data – with limited success and at great expense.
 Nasuni Enterprise File Services™ is the innovative, cost-effective solution to this problem.

-Nasuni combines local storage controllers (NAS) and cloud storage to provide global access to data with local performance and infinite scalability.
+Nasuni combines local edge appliances and cloud storage to provide global access to data with local performance and infinite scalability.
 In addition, Nasuni solves the added problems of protection, archive, security and management of file data storage all at a fraction of the cost of legacy solutions.

 The key technology required to virtualize file data is the global file system – UniFS®.
 A global file system provides a layer like a hypervisor that separates the files from the file storage resources.
 With UniFS®, the data is unbound from the hardware, stored in a public or private cloud, and cached access is provided locally to the user with a caching algorithm that keeps the data in use immediately and locally accessible.
 All of the data, including that in use in multiple local caches, is stored as a single master copy in the cloud.

 UniFS, the global file system, allows for infinite scalability of file data storage by using Cloud storage to keep a single master copy of the data.
 It is the only file system of its kind and can scale from hundreds to hundreds of billions of objects without any degradation of performance.
 Nasuni enterprise storage customers already store millions of snapshots in the cloud and billions of files representing petabytes of data.

 With Nasuni, files are accessed at the edge in the local office through a storage device known as the Nasuni Filer.
 The Filer appears to the user like a local NAS storage device or file server would.
 Files are accessed via CIFS/SMB, NFS or even FTP.
 Filers can also provide block storage via iSCSI.
 To a windows user this is another ‘letter’ drive, to a Mac user it is another server in the finder.